fusion94/fusion94.org/src/content/blog/2025-12-30-scotch-vs-irish.md

 # The Difference Between Scotch and Irish Whiskey Explained

-Here's the simple truth: Both Scotch and Irish whiskey start with grain, water, and yeast—but the journey from mash to bottle couldn't be more different.
+Here's the simple truth: Both Scotch and Irish whiskey start with grain, water, and yeast, but the journey from mash to bottle couldn't be more different.

 Think of it this way: they're cousins, not twins.
 Both spirits share a family tree rooted in centuries of Celtic distilling tradition, but the rules,